 Where the quantity of drugs is inconsistent with personal use, that amount may be circumstantial evidence of a persons intent to sell.
-I know what you're thinking, is there a magic number here, where 18 grams of weed is "with intent to sell" but 14 grams is not?
+I know what you're thinking, is there a magic number here, where 18 grams of weed is "with intent to sell," but 14 grams is not?
 Or, is 3 grams of cocaine a "simple possession" but 13 grams a possession "with intent"?
-No, sorry, the law is never that simple.
-There is no bright line test here, but there are lines drawn by judges.
+Unfortunately, the law is never that simple.
+There is no bright line test, but there are lines drawn by judges.
 For a more detailed look at quantities that do not qualify as "with intent to distribute", check out my article "Intent to Sell vs. Personal Use: How Much of a Drug is Too Much?".

 In the case of Harris v.
 State, 72 So.3d 804 (Fla.
 4th DCA 2011), Harris was arrested with 50 crack cocaine rocks, and charge with Possession of Cocaine with intent to sell or deliver.
 Harris was convicted, in part due to the testimony of officers who claimed that most 'crack-heads' only have 2 or 3 rocks at a time, and Harris didn't have a crack pipe to smoke the 50 rocks.
 Of course, the court struck down the charge, reducing it to simple possession of cocaine because there was never any evidence that Harris was attempting to sell or deliver the cocaine.
 For more info, read my blog "Intent to Sell Drugs vs. Use Drugs".

 WHAT TYPE OF PACKAGING CONSTITUTES AN INTENT TO SELL?